o3de/community/Migration Guides/Lumberyard to O3DE/Misc-Documents/Tutorials/Starter-Game-On-Atom/README.md

 If you are trying to run the Atom version of StarterGame, use the AtomStarterGame project.

-If you are trying to convert a different project to use Atom, follow [Converting a Legacy Renderer Project](Link) *Document Pending* to an Atom Project to set up the Atom gems.
+If you are trying to convert a different project to use Atom, follow [Converting a Legacy Renderer Project](./../Converting-a-Legacy-Renderer-Project-to-an-Atom-Project) to an Atom Project to set up the Atom gems.

 #### 1.3.
 Set AssetCatalog to Xml